mborus/requirements-txt/readme.md

 Go with the defaults.
 (Do not select to add it on the Path, it's not necessary)

-👉 When Python 3.12 is released, it will take a while for libraries to catch up
+👉 Note: Python 3.12 for Windows just got released and it will take a while for libraries to catch up.

+As soon as I switch to 3.12 for Jupyter, I'll add an alternative requirements.txt.
+I'll keep the 3.11 version until the geo libraries are fully supported.

 Create a virtual directory